 Oobleck Sensory Play

 Frozen oobleck sensory play with a winter and penguin theme..
 Simple science for kids, preschoolers, toddlers, eyfs.

-How to make oobleck
+How to make Oobleck

-• 2 cups of Cornflour (cornstarch)
+• 2 cups of Cornstarch (cornflour)

 • 1 cup of Water

 This recipe really couldn't be any simpler.
-Just mix the cornflour and water together.
-If you want coloured oobleck add a small amount of food colouring.
-Add an extra sensory element by putting some oobleck in an ice cube tray in the freezer to make frozen oobleck.
+Just mix the cornflour and water together in a large bowl.
+If you want coloured oobleck, add a small amount of food colouring to the water.
+Have fun playing around with the consistency of the oobleck by adding more cornstarch or water.

+Oobleck Sensory Play